Affiliate links on Android Authority may earn us a commission. Learn more.

-- Dish Network set-top boxes will support Google Assistant in 2018.
+Dish Network boxes will support Google Assistant (Update: Available now)

 Not to be left out, Dish Network announced today certain Dish-branded cable boxes will support the virtual assistant in 2018.
 Using your smartphone, tablet, or smart speaker, you will be able to control your set top box with commands like, “Change the channel to NBC,” “Pause,” or even “Search for funny shows.”